 A second mortgage is a special type of mortgage structured as a home equity loan or a home equity line of credit or HELOC that lets you tap the equity you’ve built in your home for large expenses such as house renovations, consolidating debt, business expenses, or even investment property purchases.
 Unlike refinancing your first mortgage, a second mortgage leaves your existing loan untouched and gives you a new, separate loan secured by the same property.
 The RefiGuide helps homeowners learn how to qualify for a 2nd-mortgage loan and shop for lending companies that specialize in second mortgages in the United States.

-second mortgage qualificationQualifying for a second mortgage is generally stricter than getting your original mortgage because the lender is in a junior lien position—if the home is sold or foreclosed, the first mortgage gets paid before the second.
-Here are the four core requirements lenders scrutinize in 2025, followed by three real-life case studies.
+Getting approved is generally stricter than getting your original mortgage because the lender is in a junior lien position—if the home is sold or foreclosed, the first mortgage gets paid before the second.

 1. Credit Score

 Most 2nd-mortgage lenders require a minimum FICO score of 620–680 for a second mortgage, but the best rates and highest approval odds start at 700+.
 Because the second mortgage lender is subordinate, they demand stronger credit to offset the added risk.
+Most lenders offer HELOCs and equity loans for borrowers with credit scores ranging from 620 to 800.
+If your credit score lies between 580 and 619, consider a poor-credit second mortgage.

 2. Debt-to-Income Ratio (DTI)